-Onto - the main road, as determined by this determinant, is the road that the execution of a specified action of a route instruction has directed the contestant to travel upon by use of (1) the term onto and (2) the designation (name, number, or letter(s)) of the road.
-The designated road is the main road at each intersection where this MRD is applicable until a course-directing action (requiring the contestant to leave the main road) is executed.

-Curve Arrows - the main road, as determined by this determinant, is the road leaving an intersection as determined by official highway black on yellow, single-headed curve arrow sign(s) or official highway black on yellow, single-headed directional arrow sign(s).
-These signs are to be used with the same intent as that of the erecting agency.

-Protection - the main road, as determined by this determinant, is that single road leaving the intersection and having no stop sign or yield sign at that intersection.
+- Onto the main road, as determined by this determinant, is the road that the execution of a specified action of a route instruction has directed the contestant to travel upon by use of (1) the term onto and (2) the designation (name, number, or letter(s)) of the road.
+The designated road is the main road at each intersection where this MRD is applicable until a course-directing action (requiring the contestant to leave the main road) is executed. - Curve Arrows the main road, as determined by this determinant, is the road leaving an intersection as determined by official highway black on yellow, single- headed curve arrow sign(s) or official highway black on yellow, single-headed directional arrow sign(s).
+These signs are to be used with the same intent as that of the erecting agency. - Protection the main road, as determined by this determinant, is that single road leaving the intersection that has neither a stop sign nor a yield sign at that intersection.
 Contestants are required to recognize (possibly from the backside) the stop signs and/or yield signs.

-Straight as Possible - the main road, as determined by this determinant, is the road that appears to go as directly ahead as possible through an intersection.
-This MRD can apply at a slant T or an unequal Y. The determination of which road is nearly directly ahead is made at the intersection in question; roads are judged upon their merits as you enter the intersection, not upon how they look as you approach the intersection.

-Left at T - the main road, as determined by this determinant, is the road that goes to the left at a T, where T is as defined in the glossary.

-Right at T - the main road, as determined by this determinant, is the road that goes to the right at a T, where T is as defined in the glossary.

-Left at Y - the main road, as determined by this determinant, is the road that goes to the left at a Y, where Y is as defined in the glossary.
+If contestants will have to apply Protection MRD at a delta, triangle, or turn pocket intersection, the event's GIs must clearly explain how the Protection MRD is to be applied at that type of intersection. - Straight as Possible the main road, as determined by this determinant, is the road that appears to go as directly ahead as possible through an intersection.
+This MRD can apply at a slant T or an unequal Y. The determination of which road is nearly directly ahead is made at the intersection in question; roads are judged upon their merits as you enter the intersection, not upon how they look as you approach the intersection. - Left at T the main road, as determined by this determinant, is the road that goes to the left at a T, where T is as defined in the glossary. - Right at T the main road, as determined by this determinant, is the road that goes to the right at a T, where T is as defined in the glossary. - Left at Y the main road, as determined by this determinant, is the road that goes to the left at a Y, where Y is as defined in the glossary.